GAlmyre/PFE_Terrain/README.md

 ------------------

 If you've found this README, you're at the right place.
-In the same folder you will find a file named "install.sh".
-Run this script.
-It will create a "build" folder and install the software inside.
-When the installation is over, you just have to go into the build fodler and run the executable.
+Use the following command lines to install :

+	$~/mkdir build
+	$~/cd build
+	$~/cmake ..
+	$~/make -j8

+Then you just have to run the builded project from the build folder.

 ---------------
 III - Controls